hangwl/data-science/6. Deep Learning/notes.md

 Learning Rate Schedules / How to Choose the Optimal Learning Rate

-Instead of using a simple rule to adjust the learning rate, we can consider two types of adaptive learning rates:
+Instead of using a simple rule to adjust the learning rate, consider these types of adaptive learning rates:
-1. AdaGrad
+1. AdaGrad (adaptive gradient algorithm)
+   - proposed in the 2011
+   - dynamically varies the learning rate at each update and for each weight individually
-2. RMSProp
+2. RMSProp (root mean square propagation)
+   - similar to AdaGrad with a different G function
+3. *Adam (Adaptive Moment Estimation)*
+   - state-of-the-art optimization algorithm
+   - steps on RMSProp and introduces momentum into equation

+# Preprocessing